GeoffMahugu/apollo-backend/README.md

 #### GraphQL Schema

-This file (schema.js)[graphql/schema.js] contains the business logic and CRUD functionality.
+This file [schema.js](graphql/schema.js) contains the business logic and CRUD functionality.
 #### GraphQL Resolvers

-This file (resolvers.js)[graphql/resolvers.js] contains the business logic and CRUD functionality.
+This file [resolvers.js](graphql/resolvers.js) contains the business logic and CRUD functionality.

 ### CRUD

 Once the project is setup we can proceed to perfom CRUD on out product schema.

-To access the (graphql interface)[http://localhost:3000/graphql] go to http://localhost:3000/graphql
+To access the [graphql interface](http://localhost:3000/graphql) go to http://localhost:3000/graphql

 #### CREAT Product Mutation: